About

 Very interesting.

-WordPress connected a post from my blog to a post from this one.
+Wordpress connected a post from my blog to a post from this one.
 My blog is about our nine-year old daughter who died about six months ago.

 My wife and I have been reading much about grief.
 One of the books is by Jerry Sittser, A Grace Disguised.
 In it, he says that comparing loss is pointless.
 Tragedy strikes each person and each family in uniqe ways.
 But he says that the process of grief and dealing with loss is very similar whether it is loss of a child (me), loss of an eye (many readers here), loss of an arm (a friend of mine), or the loss of a job (many others).
 I would recommend his book if you get a chance.